bitwarden/help/_articles/directory-connector/user-group-filters.md

 ### Groups

 The G Suite APIs do not provide a way to filter groups directly, however, you can use our custom filtering syntax that allows you to exclude or include a comma separated list of group names.

+{% note %}
+If you are filtering groups your user filter will only apply to users from the groups returned.
+{% endnote %}

 #### Examples